Tekl/beolingus-deutsch-englisch/README.md

 ### Uninstalling

+To remove the plugin form your system, just launch the installer again and select the option “🚫 Uninstall”.

 You can also manually delete the plugin from the folder `/Library/Dictionaries` or `~/Library/Dictionaries` and restart the Dictionary.app.

+If you have installed the plugin via Homebrew, you can get rid of it with the following command:

+`brew uninstall beolingus-deutsch-englisch`

 ### Build the dictionary by yourself using the source code